FAQ - Information about the Vulnerability-Lab

 29. How can I see the complete details of the upcoming advisories?

 We try our best to inform all vendors.
-Any Questions mail them to support[A|T]vulnerability-lab.com
+Feel free to ask the administration for open requests on that special topic.

-Why 0% on the Laboratory startup ...?
+Why 0% charged on any Researcher startup ...?

-We are working on a new & complete running benefit program for hackers, analysts & researchers of our laboratory.
+We are working on a new & complete benefit program for hackers, analysts & researchers of our laboratory.

 We will release the new benefit program in the next weeks ... so feel free to get a full payout by the vendors.